CS-1400/CS-1400.github.io/_pages/data-types/lists.md

 [Run in Repl.it](https://repl.it/@bianca_ruiz/list-slicing#main.py){: .btn }

 ## Mutability
-Lists are mutable, which means you can change their individual elements after instantiation.
+Lists are mutable, which means you can change any of their attributes after instantiation.

 <iframe height="400px" width="100%" src="https://repl.it/@bianca_ruiz/list-mutability?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>